iot-unimore/verse/README.md

-# verse_test
-VERSE: Virtual Environment for Rendering of Speech Emissions
+#VERSE: Virtual Environment for Rendering of Speech Emissions